Theoretical and Empirical Analysis of a Fast Algorithm for Extracting Polygons from Signed Distance Bounds: Basic definitions and related work

 In our case, the polygonization volume is an axis-aligned cube centered at the origin.
-Without loss of generality, let us assume that the cube is a unit cube, i.e., its sides have length equal to $1$.
+The shape represented by its SDB is withing this cube.
 This cube is partitioned into a rectangular grid with $N^3$ cells by subividing each of its sides into $N$ intervals of equal size.
 If we assume we are not dealing with fractals, only $O(N^2)$ cells asymptotically contain the surface of our shape.
 Thus, the only triangles that need to be computed are passing through these cells.
-This puts the lower bound on the complexity of the triangulization algorithm.
+This puts the lower bound on the complexity of the triangulation algorithm.
 However, the challenge is to isolate just these $O(N^2)$ cells.

-Obviously, the simplest solution, which leads to $O(N^3)$ complexity, is to check each of the $N^3$ cells.
-This process is called \textbf{enumeration} \cite{unchainedgeometry} and for some purposes it is too slow.
+The simplest solution, which leads to $O(N^3)$ complexity, is to check each of the $N^3$ cells.
+This process is called \textbf{enumeration} \cite{bloomenthal} (Section 4.2.2 in the book) and for some purposes it is too slow.
 The original applications of the Marching cubes algorithm \cite{LorensenCline87marchingcubes} applied this slow approach.
 However, these applications usually dealt with real-world data obtained through measurments (e.g., CT scans), not well defined mathematical objects.

-An improvement to this basic enumeration scheme is known as \textbf{continuation} \cite{unchainedgeometry}.
+An improvement to this basic enumeration scheme is known as \textbf{continuation} \cite{bloomenthal} (Section 4.2.3 in the book).
 This idea of this approach is quite simple.
 Starting from a single "seed" cell that intersects the surface of the shape, new cells are propagated across the surface until the entire surface is enclosed.
 The complexity of this algorithm is $O(N^2)$ because only the surface cells are analyzed.
 Thus, we also call it surface tracing/crawling.
 Its main disadvantage is that it produces a single mesh component for each seed cell.
 I.e., we need a separate seed cell to polygonize all disjoint shape components.
 This can be problematic in practice.
-Another issue with this approach is caused by limited numerical precision of digital computers when representing seed cell parameters (e.g., its center point coordinates).
+Another issue with this approach is caused by limited numerical precision of digital computers when representing seed cell parameters (e.g., their center point coordinates) -- this complicates the positioning of the seed cell.
 Of course, this problems only show up for high grid resolutions, i.e., large values of $N$.

+We also mention the unpublished work of Christopher Olah \cite{olah2011manipulation,olahImplicitCAD}.
+This method aims at similar goals (transform an SDB into a triangle mesh), but uses a different subdivision strategy over the grid (recursive partitioning instead of sphere tracing) and no detailed complexity analysis was performed.
+It is not a formal academic work, but an implementation.